Warm-starting outer approximation for parameterized convex MINLP: Problem formulation and background

 We now compare this to a common way of initializing the OA algorithm.
-This method is to solve the continuous relaxation, use the optimal solution to obtain an initial cut and then solve the MILP subproblem to obtain a point which respect the integrality constraint.
-We start then by solving the continuous relaxation, that is solving \eqref{eq:worst-case-warm-starting} but letting $y$ belong to $\R$, to obtain $\bar{x} \approx 1.37, \bar{y} \approx 2.47$.
-Even though $\bar{y} \notin \Z$, we can linearize the nonlinear constraint in $(\bar{x}, \bar{y})$ to get the red line.
-The added cut is now parallel to the objective function meaning that any integer feasible point on the line is optimal to the MILP subproblem.
+This method is to solve the continuous relaxation and use the optimal solution to obtain an initial cut.
+The next step is to solve the MILP subproblem to obtain a point that respects the integrality constraint.
+Applying this to our example, we start by solving the continuous relaxation, that is solving \eqref{eq:worst-case-warm-starting} but letting $y$ belong to $\R$, to obtain $\bar{x} \approx 1.37, \bar{y} \approx 2.47$.
+Even though $\bar{y} \notin \Z$, we can linearize the nonlinear constraint in $(\bar{x}, \bar{y})$ to get the red line in Figure \ref{fig:worst-case-warm-starting}.
+The added cut is now parallel to the level set of the objective function meaning that any integer feasible point on the line is optimal to the MILP subproblem.
 The solution process of the outer approximation will therefore depend on which optimal solution is found for the MILP subproblem.
-In the best case scenario, only the integer assignments $y = 2$ and $y = 3$ are needed to convergence corresponding to two iterations of the OA algorithm, while in the worst case scenario, 5 iterations are needed for convergence. \end{example}
+In the best case scenario, only the integer assignments $y = 2$ and $y = 3$ are needed to converge, corresponding to two iterations of the OA algorithm, while in the worst case scenario, 5 iterations are needed for convergence. \end{example}

-The conclusion of Example \ref{ex:warm-starting} is that in this case, warm-starting in an optimal solution has no clear benefit over a common way of initializing the OA algorithm which use no prior knowledge of the problem.
+The conclusion of Example \ref{ex:warm-starting} is that in this case, warm-starting with an optimal solution has no benefit over a common way of initializing the OA algorithm which uses no prior knowledge of the problem.
 This example illustrates the need for more advanced warm-starting techniques to improve performance, since more information than the optimal solution is needed to obtain stable warm-starting techniques.
 This observation is also supported by the numerical experiments conducted.